prateekgarg01/test01/README.md

 **•**	Management of Morpheus (Hybrid Cloud Management) Software and Automation through it.	<br>

 ### Key Achievements
 **•**	Saved 5 million Dollars for one of the Client by automating manual work using PowerShell which reduces ticket count for one of the application by 0.
-Received Award for the same by the Client as well as Employer.
+Received Award for the same by the Client as well as Employer.	<br>
-**•**	By Automating VMware Tools upgrade of several thousands of Servers as well as VDIs with no reboot thus Saved Several Million Dollars of efforts as well as Downtime of Critical Applications.
+**•**	By Automating VMware Tools upgrade of several thousands of Servers as well as VDIs with no reboot thus Saved Several Million Dollars of efforts as well as Downtime of Critical Applications.	<br>

 ### Certification
-**•**	VMware Certified Professional – Data Center Virtualization **•**	Implementing Microsoft Azure Infrastructure Solutions **•**	DevOps Foundation certification
+**•**	VMware Certified Professional – Data Center Virtualization.	<br>
+**•**	Implementing Microsoft Azure Infrastructure Solutions.	<br>
+**•**	DevOps Foundation certification.

 ### Professional Experience
 **•**	**TCS** (2015-Current) - 9 + Years of experience in Configuring and Managing VMware, Citrix and Automation Infra for multiple clients.